anyscale/templates/templates/intro-services/README.md

 1. Update the `HOST` to the service endpoint.
 2. Add the authorization token as a header in the HTTP request.

-To find the `HOST` and authorization token values, run `serve deploy`, or find them on the service page.
-For example, for the following output of `serve deploy`:
+Find the `HOST` and authorization token values in one of two ways:
+- Run `serve deploy`
-- The service endpoint value is: `https://stable_diffusion_app-4rq8m.cld-ltw6mi8dxaebc3yf.s.anyscaleuserdata-staging.com`.
+- Look on the service page

-- The authorization token value is: `26hTWi2kZwEz0Tdi1_CKRep4NLXbuuaSTDb3WMXK9DM`. ru
+For example, to find the values with `serve deploy`, look for the following output:

 ```bash
 (anyscale +4.0s) You can query the service endpoint using the curl request below:
 (anyscale +4.0s) curl -H 'Authorization: Bearer 26hTWi2kZwEz0Tdi1_CKRep4NLXbuuaSTDb3WMXK9DM' https://stable_diffusion_app-4rq8m.cld-ltw6mi8dxaebc3yf.s.anyscaleuserdata-staging.com
 ```

+For the previous output:
+- The service endpoint value is: `https://stable_diffusion_app-4rq8m.cld-ltw6mi8dxaebc3yf.s.anyscaleuserdata-staging.com`.
+- The authorization token value is: `26hTWi2kZwEz0Tdi1_CKRep4NLXbuuaSTDb3WMXK9DM`.

+Replace the placeholder values in the following cell before running it:

 ```python